If you’re here because you’re wondering “why am I so scared my partner will leave me?” you’ve come to the right place.

 It’s up to you to become aware of how you cover up the fear, and to exchange those pattern for a more vulnerable, authentic behavior.

 My bet is this…

 If you are still single, or if you are having problems in your relationship…it’s directly related to how you express this fear or react to this fear within yourself.

-And any man you date or get in to a relationship with, won’t necessarily GET that you have this fear.
+And any man you date or get in to a relationship with, won’t necessarily GET that you have this fear of abandonment.

 Men can’t help but respond to genuine vulnerability and helplessness in a woman.